 The Seven Secrets to Language Learning Success: Part 2

 Last week I wrote about the first four secrets to language learning success: spend the time, do what you like to do, learn to notice and words over grammar.
-Today’s post reveals the last three secrets.
+In today’s post I reveal the last three secrets.

 5. Be patient